horans/pardot-form-ajax-handler/README.md

 ### Checkbox

 PFAH has a customized checkbox style.
-With `.pfah-check-required`, PFAH will show "error" state if those checkboxes were not selected.
+With `.pfah-check-required`, PFAH will show "error" state if those checkboxes were not selected on submit.

 ```html
 <label class="pfah-check-item">